-These components can be as either conventional software modules or objectoriented packages or packages of classes
+These components can be as either conventional software modules or object-oriented packages or packages of classes

-- Steps involved in CBS are - Available component-based products are researched and evaluated for the application domain in question. - Component Integration issues are considered.

-- •Component-Based Development - Steps involved in CBS are - A software architecture is designed to accommodate the components - Components are integrated into the architecture - Comprehensive testing is conducted to ensure proper functionality
+- Steps involved in CBS are - Available component-based products are researched and evaluated for the application domain in question. - Component Integration issues are considered. - A software architecture is designed to accommodate the components - Components are integrated into the architecture - Comprehensive testing is conducted to ensure proper functionality